FN-1337/Universal_Wallet/README.md

     - Send a transaction to another testnet address (either one of your own, or the faucet's).

-    - Screenshot the confirmation of the transaction like so:
+    - Screenshot the confirmation of the transaction:

       ![btc-test](Screenshots/btctx.PNG)